reboot-conseil/node-js-tests-talk/README.md

 In this scenario, we will see how to test theories, which are a way to test a function with different inputs and expected outputs.

-### `scenario-x`: our first integration test against a database
+### `scenario-8`: our first integration test against a database

 In this scenario, we are adding to our previous tests a test that will check that our application is able to connect to a database and perform some operations on it.

+We will use the scenario of a db service that runs migrations.
+We will test that the migrations are run correctly.

 Containers have made that sooo much easier, so we will use a docker container to run our database.
+This allows to set up more complex scenarii, such as: "what happens when we lose the connection to the database ?"

 We will also allow this to run in a CI.